 14.6.
 Notices.
 Any notice hereunder will be in writing to the notice address set forth in the Order: (i) upon receipt if by personal delivery; (ii) upon receipt if sent by certified or registered mail (return receipt requested); (iii) two (2) days after it is sent if by overnight delivery by a major commercial delivery service; or (iv) upon written approval of receipt by the receiving party if sent by email.
 Either party may, by like notice, specify or change an address to which notices and communications shall thereafter be sent.;

 Service Level Agreement (“SLA”)

-This SLA is an integral part of the Agreement and subject to the terms set forth therein.
+This SLA is an integral part of the Agreement and subject to the terms set forth therein, and Customer’s fulfillment of its obligations therein.
 Defined terms shall have the meaning ascribed to them in the Agreement, unless defined otherwise herein.
-The SLA provides certain rights and remedies in the event that an Authorized User experiences service interruption as a result of failure of Cato infrastructure.
+The SLA provides certain rights and remedies if an Authorized User experiences service interruption because of failure of Cato’s infrastructure.

 2. TERM DEFINITIONS

 For the purpose of this SLA, the terms in bold are defined as follows: